neoforged/Documentation/docs/items/consumables.md

 A list of vanilla effects can be found in `ConsumeEffect`.

-Every `ConsumeEffect` has two methods: `getType`, which specifies the registry object `ConsumeEffect.Type`; and `apply`, which is called on the item has been fully consumed. `apply` takes in three arguments: the current `Level` the player is in, the `ItemStack` the consumable was called on, and the `LivingEntity` consuming the object.
+Every `ConsumeEffect` has two methods: `getType`, which specifies the registry object `ConsumeEffect.Type`; and `apply`, which is called on the item when it has been fully consumed. `apply` takes three arguments: the `Level` the consuming entity is in, the `ItemStack` the consumable was called on, and the `LivingEntity` consuming the object.
 When the effect is successfully applied, the method returns `true`, or `false` if it failed.

 A `ConsumeEffect` can be created by implementing the interface and [registering] the `ConsumeEffect.Type` with the associated `MapCodec` and `StreamCodec` to `BuiltInRegistries#CONSUME_EFFECT_TYPE`: